How to Stop Your Cat from Meowing

 Non-stop meowing in a cat can mean many things.
 We’ll take a look at some of the most common causes for non-stop meowing, and then take a look at ways you can solve this issue in your cat.

 1. Cat breed: there are several breeds of cats like to talk more than others.
 This is true for Siamese, Abyssinians, Burmese, Bengals and others.

 2. Stress: cats, just like humans, need to release stress.
 Have you ever had a friend who talked non-stop when they were stressed?
-Cats do something very similar when stressed.
+Cats do something very similar when stressed, or they may even begin to bite.
 Stress can be caused by the addition of a new pet or another cat, changes in the home, new people, etc. Your kitty may be letting you know she’s annoyed, mad or even scared.

 3. Cat in heat: as noted earlier, female cats will yowl and meow more when in heat.
 This alerts male cats in the area that your kitty’s ready to mate.
 Males can also be noisy and plaintively yowl outside your home—waiting to see your cat who may be in heat.

 4. Old age, vision and hearing loss: cats must deal with changes in their bodies as they age, just as we do.
 An older cat may be confused and anxious, meowing as a result.
 There’s also a condition known as feline cognitive dysfunction, which is similar to dementia in elderly humans.
 Cats who have this condition may walk around and meow constantly.
 Excessive meowing may also be due to a cat whose vision is getting worse or who has become deaf.

 Cats who are losing their hearing may meow louder than they used to and may meow non-stop